 Natasha gets to the store and begs his brother for his phone number.
 He finally gives it to her and she calls him, they agree to meet at the law office.

-They go to the roof and kiss some more and it’s filled with hope and optimism and delusions of true love and meant to be.
+They go to the roof and kiss some more and it’s filled with hope and optimism and delusions of true love and that everything is meant to be.

 They go to her house for the final hours and she ends up making peace with her family before they leave.